 Decentralized Identifiers (DIDs)

 DIDs, or Decentralized Identifiers, are a type of Uniform Resource Identifier (URI) that are globally unique and built on decentralized databases.
-Unlike third-party identifiers that use centralized databases, DIDs use the blockchain framework, which is decentralized.
-This means that individuals can be identified and verified on the blockchain, without relying on a central authority.
+DIDs, unlike third-party identifiers that rely on centralized databases, operate on the decentralized blockchain framework.
+This allows for individual identification and verification on the blockchain, eliminating the need for a central authority.

 One of the key features of DIDs is that they are based on encryption and decryption technology, making them cryptographically verifiable.
 Furthermore, DIDs do not contain any personally identifiable information (PII), which enhances privacy and security.
 DIDs are created, owned, and controlled by users and are independent of any organization.
 Check out this extensive article about Decentralized Identifiers (DIDs).